dushyg/findFalcone/README.md

 ## Running the application

-1. Unzip the archive FEproblem1.zip
+1. Unzip the archive FEproblem1.zip into a directory named FEproblem1.
-2. Open a terminal
+2. Open a terminal.
-3. Change into the unzipped directory FEproblem1 e.g cd FEproblem1
+3. Change into the unzipped directory FEproblem1 e.g cd FEproblem1.
+You should see a file named package.json in this directory.
-4. Install all the npm packages required by the application by typing 'npm install'
+4. Install all the npm packages required by the application by typing 'npm install' in the terminal.
-5. Build and start the application by typing 'npm start' This command will:
+5. Build and start the application by typing 'npm start'
+   This command will:
    a.
 Check the code for any tslint errors.
    b.
 Run unit / integration tests using Jest Testing framework.
    c.
 Build the app using angular cli and the build artifacts will be stored in the `dist/` directory.
    d.
 Serve the contents of the 'dist/findingFalcone' directory.
-   e.
-Open a new tab in your browser and navigate to localhost://4000, the application will be loaded in it.
+6. Open a new tab in your browser and navigate to http://localhost:4000, the application will be loaded in it.

 ## Directly running unit test cases from command line